CoboGlobal/cobo-waas2-go-sdk/docs/TransactionDetails.md

 ### NewTransactionDetails

-`func NewTransactionDetails(transactionId string, walletId string, coboId string, status TransactionStatus, type_ TransactionType, source TransactionSource, destination TransactionDestination, createdTime float32, updatedTime float32, ) *TransactionDetails`
+`func NewTransactionDetails(transactionId string, status TransactionStatus, source TransactionSource, destination TransactionDestination, initiatorType TransactionInitiatorType, createdTime float32, updatedTime float32, ) *TransactionDetails`

 NewTransactionDetails instantiates a new TransactionDetails object This constructor will assign default values to properties that have it defined,